 Working at the heart of research in management science and operational research (OR).

-The Management Science department runs a series of research seminars with invited academics from universities across the world.
+The Management Science department runs a series of research seminars with invited academics from universities across the world, as well as training courses, workshops and conferences.